AndriiHeonia/pixfinder/README.md

 ### find

 Starts searching from the start point and returns one object that belongs to this point.
-This method should be useful for example if you want to highlight building under the mouse cursor.
+This method should be useful for example if you want to highlight object under the mouse cursor.

 <table>
     <thead>